learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 // Practice with AND
 0 && false;

-// 0 && true;
+0 && true;

-// true && NaN;
+true && NaN;

-// true && !1;
+true && !1;

-// !0 && "This is a string";
+!0 && "This is a string";

-// !0 && "";
+!0 && "";

-// !0 && !!"";
+!0 && !!"";

 // Practice with OR

-// 0 || false;
+0 || false;

-// true || false;
+true || false;

-// true || 1;
+true || 1;

-// !true || !false
+!true || !false

-// !1 || !0
+!1 || !0
 ```

 Before we get to that, however...

 ### A Note About Comments in Code

-Note that most of the lines in the REPL currently have the characters `//` at
+Note that some of the lines in the code above currently have the characters `//`
-the front.
+at the front.
 The `//` is used in JavaScript to 'comment out' lines of code.
 Any
 line in your code that has `//` at the front will _not be interpreted_ by the
 JavaScript engine.
 This enables us to do two things: 1) include text (i.e.,
-messages meant for humans) in our code files without JavaScript throwing an
+messages meant for humans like we have above) in our code files without
-error, and 2) _temporarily_ keep lines of code from being interpreted; this
+JavaScript throwing an error, and 2) _temporarily_ keep lines of code from being
-second use can be especially handy when debugging code.
+interpreted; this second use can be especially handy when debugging code.
+You'll

-Try removing the `//` at the beginning of line 1 and clicking the Run button.
-Not surprisingly, JavaScript doesn't know what to do with that line of 'code'.
-The `//` enables programmers to include messages to other programmers — or to
-their own future selves — for documentation or clarification purposes.
-Don't
-forget to re-comment out line 1 before you move on.
+learn more about this later.

 ### Instructions